jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

 **General provisions**

 ### 35 Needs of transport-disadvantaged must be considered
-In preparing any programme or plan under this Part, the Agency, the Commissioner, the Secretary, every local authority, Auckland Transport, and every approved public organisation must consider the needs of persons who are transport-disadvantaged.
+In preparing any programme or plan under this Part, the Agency, the Commissioner, the Secretary, every local authority, the ARTC, and every approved public organisation must consider the needs of persons who are transport-disadvantaged.

 ### 36 Agency may reduce, refuse, or withhold payments in certain cases
 (1) This section applies if the Agency considers that, in relation to an approved activity, an approved organisation or person—